anadiagrawal18/Automation-using-python/README.md

-Program recognise the functions stated in functions.txt It has different location access to the programs that have to be changed for each pc seperately and is not same for any pc, this is a bit inconvinient but only requires one time change but helps to make the code run smoother and faster
+Program recognise the functions stated in functions.txt It has different location access to the programs that have to be changed for each pc seperately and is not same for any pc.

 <<< Make sure you keep your internet always connected. >>>